 Safety Alerts & Tips

-It takes less than a minute to break a car window, unlock the door, and remove items left inside.
+It takes less than a minute to break a car window, unlock the door and remove items left inside.
 Often there are no witnesses to these offenses because of the ease and speed.
 These larcenies can be prevented with a little foresight and planning.
 If visitors see suspicious persons, vehicles, or activities, they should call 847-549-5200 immediately.

-The following Theft Prevention Tips are provided courtesy of your Lake County Forest Preserves Police Department.
+The following Theft Prevention Tips are provided courtesy of your Lake County Forest Preserves Ranger Police.

 For questions, permits or citation information, call our Ranger Police Department at 847-968-3404, weekdays, 6:30 am–3 pm.

 For nonemergency public safety issues, call the Lake County Sheriff's Department at 847-549-5200 and ask to speak to a Ranger.

 Forest Preserve Police Officers regularly patrol the preserves and can offer assistance.